 Students accepted into the program will be required to complete a minimum of sixteen credits in order to receive the certificate.
 All courses taken for credit in the program must have a primary focus on Africa and at least one course must have a predominantly historical perspective on a topic in African studies.
 All courses must be submitted to the Program Administrator for approval of certificate credit.
 Any course that has not been approved by the Program Administrator may be petitioned to the Program Board for approval.

-1. Content Knowledge – 12 credits must be graduate-level course work.
+1. Content Knowledge – 6 credits of graduate-level course work, transferrable from any institution.
 Particpants in the program are encouraged to explore the myriad of topics offered concerning African Studies in order to improve their own content awareness.
 These courses may be taken up to three years prior to program start at any accredited institution.
 Participants are required to submit official syllabi, transcripts, and assignments for the course in order to have the course approved for certificate credit.

-2. Teacher Workshops – 4 credits must be from teacher workshops sponsored by the BU African Studies Center or other accredited Professional Development Provider.
+2. Teacher Workshops – 10 Contact Hours of Workshops sponsored by the BU African Studies Center or other accredited Professional Development Provider.
 These teacher workshops take place at least once during each semester or during the summer and vary in length and topic.
-For more information on workshop offerings, please visit here.
+For more information on workshop offerings at Boston University, please visit here.

-1. Application Components – All applicants must submit a complete set of application documents in order to be considered: application form (downloadable here), official transcripts from the highest degree conferred; a personal statement addressing your background experience, interest and commitment to teaching about Africa (1ooo word limit); resume; English proficiency exam results if necessary.
+Application Components – All applicants must submit a complete set of application documents in order to be considered: application form (TAT Certification Application Form 2019_2), official transcripts from the highest degree conferred; a personal statement addressing your background experience, interest and commitment to teaching about Africa (1ooo word limit); resume or CV; English proficiency exam results if necessary.

-- All application materials (excluding official transcripts) should be submitted to the Outreach Manager, Dr. Elsa Wiehe, email@example.com
+All application materials (excluding official transcripts) should be submitted to the Outreach Manager, Dr. Elsa Wiehe, email@example.com

 Boston University African Studies Center